 Sometimes you might be able to see your baby’s tooth coming through, or you may feel a bump on their gum line.

 How can I help soothe my baby's teething pain?

 Extra cuddles and hugs always help a teething baby.
 You’ll also find they often love to chew, so give them something firm to bite on such as a teething ring.
 A helpful tip is to chill the teething ring in the fridge so your baby will find it extra soothing.

 If your baby is distressed and can’t be soothed then you may want to consider giving them some pain relief medicine.
-Nurofen for Children is sugar and colour free and offers pain relief for up to 8 hours for babies from 3 months and weighing over 5kg.
+Nurofen suspensions are sugar and colour free and offers pain relief for up to 8 hours for babies from 3 months and weighing over 5kg.

 Other great ways to help soothe your baby include:

 - Massaging your baby’s gums with your finger (clean your finger first, of course!)

 - If your baby is drooling more than usual, make sure you wipe their chin and face frequently to help prevent them from getting a rash.

 3 Tips for a happier home when your child is teething

 - Share night-time soothing duties with your partner